rescbr/chameleon/Chazi/doc-azi/README.txt

   I might miss a topic so, if you create one, pm me anyway.

   The layout of the branch can change, but at least 2 folders will always be present (at least for now):
-  CleanCut (CC) and Chazi (Ch):
+  CleanCut and Chazi:

-    - Ch is the main stuff; it's my work folder, test bed and personal booter.
+    - Chazi is the main stuff!
+It's My Work Folder, Test Bed and "Personal" Booter.
 Comparing it to the trunk will probably be a "pain in" for anyone in the future.
-That's were CC comes in.
+That's were CleanCut comes in.

-	- CC will be as close to the trunk as possible and i won't commit there patches that don't work for everyone, like the AutoResolution i use on Ch.
+	- CleanCut, as the name implies, is a "clean" cut of Chazi; will always be as close to the trunk as possible and i won't commit there patches that don't work for everyone, like the AutoResolution one i use on Chazi (this may change in the future).
 	  It's mean to be compared easily and keep the stuff i consider most useful to Chameleon "at hand".
-Stuff committed here will always come from Ch!
+	  Stuff committed there, besides trunk updates, will always come from and reflect changes on Chazi, keeping the limitations above in mind!

 Guidelines: